shoui520/shoui520.github.io/docs/streamworkflow.md

 ![Image](img/anime15.jpg)

 Now, the video and the subtitles are synced, so you can view the subtitles directly on the video itself.
-You can also text select over the subtitles directly on the video itself rather than switching back and forth between the tabs which allows for Yomichan to be used directly on the video.
-If the icon does not show up after loading your video, refresh the video in a different tab.
+You can also text select  the subtitles directly on the video itself rather than switching back and forth between the tabs which allows for Yomichan to be used directly on the video.
+If the icon does not show up after loading your video, refresh the video in a different tab and refresh the extension by going to `chrome://extensions` and click the reload icon next to the enable-disable button on the right hand side of the extension.

 ![Image](img/anime16.jpg)

 The other tab highlights the current subtitle line while the video is playing.
 We'll get to another use of this tab in the next section.